jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 ## August
 ### August 1st
-- Gordon Brander deep-dive today... more thoughts on the [[thoughts/inevitability of centralization|inevitability of centralization]]
+- Gordon Brander deep-dive today... more thoughts on the [[thoughts/inevitability of centralization|inevitability of centralization]] and [[thoughts/credible exit|credible exit]]
 - It seems we are reaching that 'recentralization' step of the decentralization-recentralization cycle, with power concentrating in the infrastructure and application level.
 	- Gordon proposes abolishing the `same-origin` policy.
 His thesis is that this forces resources on the web to be centralized around the ownership of domains.
 Everything -- security, privacy, identity, data, and scripting -- needs to be provided by the same origin, unless explicitly set otherwise.
 The 'hub' here that everything goes through is the domain.
 We've arrived back at the original centralized hub model of the internet.
 	- How we can learn from the leap that Baran made going from circuit switching to packet switching and apply it to this new layer of the web?
 In the words of Gordon: "Can we imagine a new weblike thing that is to the web as packet switching is to circuit switching?"